-Net cash used in financing activities was \$52.7 million for the year ended December 31, 2020, which consisted of purchases of LLC Interests and shares of Class A common stock of \$626.3 million from certain of the Bank Stockholders and members of management using the net proceeds from the April 2020 follow-on offering, cash dividends to our Class A and Class B common stockholders of \$58.1 million, \$24.7 million of net proceeds related to stock-based compensation activity, and capital distributions to non-controlling interests of \$16.8 million.
+Net cash used in financing activities for the year ended December 31, 2020 was \$52.7 million, and was primarily driven by \$626.3 million in purchases of LLC Interests and shares of Class A common stock from certain Bank Stockholders and members of management using the net proceeds from the April 2020 follow-on offering, \$58.1 million in cash dividends to our Class A and Class B common stockholders, and \$16.8 million in capital distributions to non-controlling interests, partially offset by \$24.7 million in net proceeds from stock-based compensation option exercises, net of related stock-based compensation payroll tax payments for options, PRSUs and RSUs.

-Net cash used in financing activities for the year ended December 31, 2019 was \$218.1 million, which consisted of purchases of LLC Interests and shares of Class A common stock of \$1,971.2 million from certain of the Bank Stockholders and members of management using the net proceeds from the IPO and the October 2019 follow-on offering, as applicable, cash dividends to our Class A and Class B common stockholders of \$35.9 million, capital distributions to non-controlling interests of \$38.3 million and pre-IPO capital distributions of \$120.0 million, which includes a one-time distribution of \$100.0 million paid to the Original LLC Owners in connection with the IPO.
+Net cash used in financing activities for the year ended December 31, 2019 was \$218.1 million, and was primarily driven by \$1,971.2 million in purchases of LLC Interests and shares of Class A common stock from certain Bank Stockholders and members of management using the net proceeds from the IPO and the October 2019 follow-on offering, \$120.0 million in pre-IPO capital distributions which includes a one-time distribution of \$100.0 million paid to the Original LLC Owners in connection with the IPO, \$38.3 million in capital distributions to non-controlling interests and \$35.9 million in cash dividends to our Class A and Class B common stockholders.